Newman University: Celebrating Its 82nd Anniversary

 The origins of Newman University can be traced to the village of Acuto, Italy, where in 1834 a young woman named Maria De Mattias founded the order of religious women, which would become the university’s sponsoring religious congregation, the Adorers of the Blood of Christ [ASC].
 Following the example of Maria—who was elevated to sainthood in 2003—the ASC were primarily a teaching order.
 The sisters came to the United States beginning in 1870, settling near St. Louis.
-By 1902, they had come as far west as Wichita, Kansas, and after purchasing a six-acre piece of land, which Henry Dugan, a local farmer, had donated to the Catholic Diocese when Most Rev. J. J. Hennessy was bishop of Wichita, the Adorers established St. John’s Institute, a boarding school for girls.
+In 1893, they were missioned to Westphalia, KS, and by 1902, they had come as far west as Wichita, Kansas.
+They purchased a six-acre piece of land, which Henry Dugan, a local farmer, had donated to the Catholic Diocese when Most Rev. J. J. Hennessy was bishop of Wichita.
+Here the Adorers established St. John’s Institute, a boarding school for girls.
 The following year (1903) a boys’ school was added.
 This former Dugan property would eventually become the heart of the Newman University campus.

 In the 1920s, a growing demand for state certified teachers led to the formation of the Sisters College of the Diocese of Wichita, a branch of the Municipal University of Wichita [now Wichita State University].
 This arrangement lasted five years.
 In 1933, Mother Beata Netemeyer, who was named the first provincial of the Wichita Adorers in 1929, decided to establish Sacred Heart Junior College with the guidance and assistance of Leon A. McNeill, a member of the diocesan clergy and the superintendent of the Diocesan Catholic Schools.